kartverket/github-workflows/README.md

       image_url: <registry>/<repository>:<tag> or <registry>/<repository>@<digest> # the image created by the build job
       destroy: <optional boolean>
       unlock: <optional LOCK_ID>

+  test:
+    needs: [build, dev]
+    # approximately the same as 'dev' but for the test environment

+  prod:
+    needs: [build, dev, test]
+    # approximately the same as 'dev' but for the prod environment
 ```

 #### Options